 Repeat for the second ⅓rd of the cauliflower mixture and the second half of the chicken.
 Top with the last third of the cauliflower mixture.

 Pour the cream into a 1 1/2 quart heavy saucepan.
 Add 4 ounces (about 1 cup packed) of the grated cheese (this leaves 2 ounces for later).
 Put saucepan over medium-low heat.
 Heat cream and cheese, stirring frequently, until cheese has melted.
-Stir in the salsa.
-Bring mixture to a simmer and simmer gently until mixture has thickened.
+Stir in the salsa (pico de Gallo) a little at a time.
+Bring mixture to a simmer and simmer gently, while whisking, until mixture has thickened.

 Taste sauce and add sea salt and black pepper if desired.
 Pour sauce over the contents of the baking dish.
 Top with the remaining ounce of cheese.